 Also, beware of odd-shaped tents that may have a lot of floor area but little that would allow people to stretch out on their sleeping bags to full length.

 You should also anticipate your family dynamics.
 Does Dad snore loud enough to wake the dead?
 Will the teens fidget and keep the rest of the family awake?
 If you can't imagine all of them coexisting peacefully under one roof, you might want to buy two or three smaller tents instead.

 Family tents come in a couple of basic shapes; the cabin style has nearly vertical walls that will afford you the maximum headroom.
 The dome style has less headroom but will shed wind better.
 If you anticipate foul weather, a dome might be the preferred choice.
 If you don't, the cabin style will give you more room to maneuver, a feature that can be invaluable when it comes to camping in large groups.

 Think About Any Special Features You Might Need

 There are several other design features that can make your experience better.
-More than one door, like with this Ozark Trail 10-Person 3-Room Cabin Tent ($139 with free shipping, a low by $42), is good for traffic flow.
+More than one door is good for traffic flow.
 Large screened windows will better ventilate the tent.
 An awning or vestibule will give you a place to wipe your feet and shake off the rain before entering.
 Interior pockets, lockers, and shelves help with storage, and some family tents even come with an interior fabric wall to separate the tent into rooms, a nice feature for modesty.